Inside the Orb: The Untold Story of Worldcoin’s Launch

 And how do AIs train AIs?

 “People think that we need a lot of data to train the algorithms,” says Sada.
 “Actually, what a lot of these models allow us to do [is] generate synthetic data.”
-Just as you can use Dall-E to create an image of Luke Skywalker dunking a basketball in the style of Caravaggio -- and it comes back in seconds -- the engineers can use AI to create data simulations.
+Just as you can use AI image generator Dall-E to create an image of Luke Skywalker dunking a basketball in the style of Caravaggio – and it comes back in seconds – the engineers can use AI to create data simulations.
 “That allows us to use significantly less data,” says Sada.
 “That’s why we’re able, by default, to delete everyone’s [biometric and iris] data.”

 That brings us to the uncomfortable question that has dogged Worldcoin since its inception: Just what, exactly, is Worldcoin doing with these eyeball scans?
 As soon as Altman unveiled The Orb via Twitter in October of 2021, critics and skeptics pounced.
-“Don't catalogue eyeballs,” admonished Edward Snowden in a tweet-thread.
+“Don't catalogue eyeballs,” admonished Edward Snowden in a tweet thread.
 “Don't use biometrics for anti-fraud.
 In fact, don't use biometrics for anything.”

-Snowden acknowledged that the project used ZK-Proofs to preserve privacy, but insisted “Great, clever.
+Snowden acknowledged that the project used zero knowledge proofs (ZKs) to preserve privacy, but insisted “Great, clever.
 Still bad.
 The human body is not a ticket-punch.”
-As my CoinDesk colleague David Z. Morris wrote, it’s “spectacularly and inherently risky for a private company to gather this kind of biometric data about everyone on Earth,” and that, by the way, calling the device the “Orb” -- with heavy overtones of the eye of Sauron -- is “creepy as hell.”
+As my CoinDesk colleague David Z. Morris wrote, it’s “spectacularly and inherently risky for a private company to gather this kind of biometric data about everyone on Earth,” and that, by the way, calling the device the “Orb” – with heavy overtones of the eye of Sauron – is “creepy as hell.”

-Blania, Sada, and others from Worldcoin conveyed to me many, many times that the Orb is not collecting biometric data from the eyeballs, or at least not unless the user explicitly allows it.
+Blania, Sada and others from Worldcoin conveyed to me many, many times that the Orb is not collecting biometric data from the eyeballs, or at least not unless the user explicitly allows it.
 “Privacy is a fundamental human right.
 Every part of the Worldcoin system has been carefully designed to defend it, without compromise.
 We don’t want to know who you are, just that you are unique,” reads the company’s privacy statement.
 (That said, some data is captured if the user allows it.
 The default setting is to not capture data; users can change this and allow it to be stored, which Worldcoin says is used for the narrow purpose of improving its algorithm.
 Why users would go out of their way to enable this is beyond me.)

-(On the day of Worldcoin’s public launch, Vitalik Buterin wrote a detailed blog post that interrogated its claims of privacy.
+(On the day of Worldcoin’s public launch, Ethereum creator Vitalik Buterin wrote a detailed blog post that interrogated its claims of privacy.
 He flagged concerns but gave it decent marks.
 “On the whole, despite the ‘dystopian vibez’ of staring into an Orb and letting it scan deeply into your eyeballs, it does seem like specialized hardware systems can do quite a decent job of protecting privacy,” he concluded.
 “However, the flip side of this is that specialized hardware systems introduce much greater centralization concerns.
 Hence, we cypherpunks seem to be stuck in a bind: we have to trade off one deeply-held cypherpunk value against another.”)

 But who pays for this?
-The way the system is currently configured, once you’ve signed up for the Orb, every week you can claim 1 Worldcoin.
+The way the system is currently configured, once you’ve signed up for the Orb, every week you can claim 1 worldcoin.
 That’s the early kernel of UBI.
 Who’s footing the bill for this token that will suddenly appear in the wallets (or eyeballs) of everyone on the planet?
 On the one hand, sure, there’s precedent for cryptocurrency that enters the world as if by magic, and then eventually accrues value.
 Exhibit A: Bitcoin.
 Then again, part of bitcoin’s value proposition is that it’s scarce, with a capped supply of 21 million.

 The tokenomics